openmc-dev/openmc/docs/source/usersguide/input.rst

       total energies, and the total energy released by the delayed :math:`\beta` particles.
 The neutrino energy does not contribute to this response.
 The prompt and delayed :math:`\gamma`-rays are assumed to deposit their energy locally.
+Units are MeV per source particle.

     :scatter-N:
       Tally the N\ :sup:`th` \ scattering moment, where N is the Legendre expansion order of the change in particle angle :math:`\left(\mu\right)`.
       N must be between 0 and 10.
-As an example, tallying the 2\ :sup:`nd` \ scattering moment would be specified as ``<scores> scatter-2 </scores>``.
+As an example, tallying the 2\ :sup:`nd` \
+      scattering moment would be specified as ``<scores> scatter-2
+      </scores>``.
+Units are reactions per source particle.

     :scatter-PN:
       Tally all of the scattering moments from order 0 to N, where N is the Legendre expansion order of the change in particle angle :math:`\left(\mu\right)`.
 That is, ``scatter-P1`` is equivalent to requesting tallies of ``scatter-0`` and ``scatter-1``.
 Like for ``scatter-N``, N must be between 0 and 10.
-As an example, tallying up to the 2\ :sup:`nd` \ scattering moment would be specified as ``<scores> scatter-P2 </scores>``.
+As an example, tallying up to the 2\ :sup:`nd` \ scattering moment would be specified as ``<scores>
+      scatter-P2 </scores>``.
+Units are reactions per source particle.

     :scatter-YN:
       ``scatter-YN`` is similar to ``scatter-PN`` except an additional expansion is performed for the incoming particle direction :math:`\left(\Omega\right)` using the real spherical harmonics.
 This is useful for performing angular flux moment weighting of the scattering moments.
 Like ``scatter-PN``, ``scatter-YN`` will tally all of the moments from order 0 to N; N again must be between 0 and 10.
+Units are reactions per source particle.

     :nu-scatter, nu-scatter-N, nu-scatter-PN, nu-scatter-YN:
       These scores are similar in functionality to their ``scatter*`` equivalents except the total production of neutrons due to scattering is scored vice simply the scattering rate.
 This accounts for multiplicity from (n,2n), (n,3n), and (n,4n) reactions.
+Units are neutrons produced per source particle.

     :flux-YN:
       Spherical harmonic expansion of the direction of motion :math:`\left(\Omega\right)` of the total flux.
 This score will tally all of the harmonic moments of order 0 to N.  N must be between 0 and 10.
+Units are particle-cm per source particle.

     :total-YN:
       The total reaction rate expanded via spherical harmonics about the direction of motion of the neutron, :math:`\Omega`.
       This score will tally all of the harmonic moments of order 0 to N.  N must be between 0 and 10.
+Units are reactions per source particle.

     :current:
       Partial currents on the boundaries of each cell in a mesh.
+Units are particles per source particle.

       .. note::
           This score can only be used if a mesh filter has been